-I am an ethnographer of gender, sexuality, and intimacy.
-My work is motivated by an interest in how we become subjects with a sense of self, identity, and belonging and what role gender, sexuality, and intimacy play thereby.
-I am attending to this interplay ethnographically by exploring how the everyday life of gender, sexuality, and intimacy provides meaning to us and our sense of self and belonging – as (embodied) experience and (technological and organizational) practice and not least as a network of knowledge categories which interact with and organize (social) institutions and moral landscapes.
+I am an ethnographer of gender, sexuality, and intimacy, and my work explores the intersections of gender, sexuality and intimacy in the areas of (digital) health and (reproductive) technology, organizational practice and gender equality, and militarization and military education.
 I have a special interest in the history of queer ethnography, ethnography’s epistemological, methodological, and ethical underpinnings and how these dimensions relate to queer-feminist theorizing and empirical research.

-I am board member of the Research Network Sexuality of the European Sociological Association (ESA) and member of the editorial board of Women, Gender & Research (Kvinder, Køn & Forskning).
-I am a former co-convener of the European Network for Queer Anthropology (ENQA) of the European Association of Social Anthropologists (EASA) as well as former board member of the Danish Association for Gender Studies (Foreningen for Kønsforskning).
+I am managing editor of NORMA: International Journal for Masculinity Studies and member of the editorial board of Women, Gender & Research (Kvinder, Køn & Forskning).
+I am also vice-chair of the Research Network Sexuality of the European Sociological Association (ESA) and former co-convener of the European Network for Queer Anthropology (ENQA) of the European Association of Social Anthropologists (EASA) as well as former board member of the Danish Association for Gender Studies (Foreningen for Kønsforskning).

 I am trained as cultural anthropologist and sociologist at Humboldt University, Berlin (2010) and received my PhD from the University of Copenhagen in Medicine, Culture, and Society (2014).
-My graduate research at Humboldt was dedicated to sexuality as a category of knowledge in sexological research on homosexuality in the German Democratic Republic (GDR).
-My doctoral research at the University of Copenhagen attended to sperm donation in Denmark and gender, sexuality, and intimacy as bio-medically mediated spaces of self.
-Before joining the Centre for Gender Studies at Karlstad University in 2018, I was Assistant Professor in Educational Sociology at the Danish School of Education (DPU), Aarhus University (2014-2017) where my research attended to Danish war veterans' experiences of intimacy.
+Before joining the Centre for Gender Studies at Karlstad University in 2018, I was Assistant Professor in Educational Sociology at the Danish School of Education (DPU), Aarhus University (2015-2017).